gdbroman/broman.blog/_posts/2020/2020-05-19-freedom-love-letter.md

 To tread the harder path.

-Because the alternative is way, way worse.
+Because the alternative is worse.

 ---